Emir Dizdarević

-Emir Dizdarević (born 2 April 1958), is a Croatian-Bosnian Grandmaster (GM) (1988), two-times Bosnia and Herzegovina Chess Championship winner (2011, 2012) and a Chess Olympiad team silver medalist (1994).
+Emir Dizdarević (born 2 April 1958), is a Bosnian Grandmaster (GM) (1988), two-times Bosnia and Herzegovina Chess Championship winner (2011, 2012) and a Chess Olympiad team silver medalist (1994).

 Biography

 Emir Dizdarević made his first major success in chess tournaments in the 1980s.
 In 1987, he shared the 1st place in the International Chess Tournament in Pleven.
 In 1988, in Sarajevo Emir Dizdarević shared 1st - 3nd place in the International Chess Tournament Bosna.
 In 1989, he shared 2nd place in International Chess Tournament in Zenica.
 In 1992, Dizdarević won the International Chess Tournament in Ljubljana.
 In 2000, in New Delhi Emir Dizdarević participated in the FIDE World Chess Championship in which he won the 1st round to Lev Psakhis but lost to Boris Gelfand in the 2nd round.
 Emir Dizdarević won the Bosnia and Herzegovina Chess Championship two times in a row (2011, 2012).
 In 2014, he won the Bosnian International Chess Tournament Bošnjaci.
 In 2022, he won the 8th Ekrem Galijatovic Memorial championship of Sarajevo.

 Emir Dizdarević played for Bosnia and Herzegovina in the Chess Olympiads: